 Call for Interactive Educational Exchange

-Are you interested in presenting at the Annual Assembly of Hospice & Palliative Care, February 22-25, 2017 in Phoenix, AZ?
-This 90 minute special session will provide a structure, interactive, and hands-on forum for palliative care educators from all disciplines.
+Are you interested in presenting* at the Annual Assembly of Hospice & Palliative Care, March 14-17, 2018 in Boston, MA?
+This 90 minute special session will provide a structured, interactive, and hands-on forum for palliative care educators from all disciplines.
 Materials and methods from model educational initiatives will be presented and shared including curricula, program development, educational process, assessment tools, online materials, and research in teaching and evaluation.

 View sample abstracts from previously presented innovations.